mraduls129/codex_GPT/README.md

 A code editor of your choice
 Familiarity with terminal or command prompt Installation

-Clone the repo
+Clone the repo--

 git clone https://github.com/mraduls129/codex_GPT

 Setup
-Navigate to the Directory
+Navigate to the Directory with cd codex_gpt command

-cd codex_gpt
-Create a copy of .env.example file

-cp .env.example .env
+Create a copy of .env.example file with cp .env.example .env

 Enter your OpenAI API Key in .env file
  OPENAI_API_KEY = 'ENTER YOUR OpenAI API KEY'

-Start the container
+Start the container with
  docker compose up --build --force-recreate

 Access the Application

 You can now access the Engine Warvil application by visiting http://localhost:3000 in your web browser.

 Key Features--
  Answer Basic Questions
  Generate Code
  Generate Thesis Titles
  Correct Grammar
  Paraphrase Text
  Summarize
  Translate to Other Languages
  Explain Programming Code
  Evaluate Mathematical Expressions
  Create Study Notes